Non-toxic fire safety

 Why we do it

-We believe better testing of chemicals for safety before they are brought to market, and faster removal when found to be harmful, would significantly improve public health.
+We believe better testing and regulatory evaluation of chemicals for safety before they are brought to market, and faster removal when found to be harmful, would significantly improve public health.

 Get in touch

-Flame retardants are heavily-used to slow ignition and spread of fire in the home.
-However, there is a growing body of evidence that they pose a significant environmental health threat, while they may not even be especially effective at stopping fires.
-CPES is advocating a re-evaluation of fire safety standards, to maintain the highest degree of safety and protection for consumers, but which do not result in the unnecessary use of hazardous substances.
+Flame retardants are heavily used to inhibit the ignition of furniture, bedding, fabrics, building insulation, electronic goods and vehicles.
+However, there is a large and growing body of evidence that they pose a significant health threat to humans, animals and the environment, and they even contribute to deaths from smoke toxicity, the principal cause of death in fires.
+CPES is advocating better regulatory oversight to ensure the highest degree of safety and protection for people and animals from fires while avoiding the use of hazardous substances.

-Endocrine-disrupting chemicals interfere with hormone signaling in the body and can therefore affect health in many ways.
-From a regulatory perspective they present a number of complex problems and only now are beginning to be dealt with in chemical regulation.
-CPES is arguing for rules which will clearly identify EDCs and supports measures which will reduce public exposure to problematic substances.
+Endocrine-disrupting chemicals interfere with hormone signalling in the body and can therefore affect health in many ways, potentially contributing to increased risk of cancer, fertility problems, diabetes, obesity and other disorders.
+They are present in pesticides and a wide range of consumer products, posing a number of complex challenges, which are only now beginning to be dealt with by regulators.
+CPES support regulations which will clearly identify EDCs before commercialisation and calls for measures which will reduce public exposure to them.